Royals vs. Angels Player Props Betting Odds

-The Los Angeles Angels visit the Kansas City Royals at Kauffman Stadium on Friday at 8:10 PM ET.
-Those looking to place a player prop wager can find odds for Shohei Ohtani, Bobby Witt Jr. and others in this game.
+Sportsbooks have listed player props for Shohei Ohtani, Bobby Witt Jr. and others when the Los Angeles Angels visit the Kansas City Royals at Kauffman Stadium on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!